A Mission To Mars Could Cause Learning Impairment And Anxiety, Study Says

 Previously, Limoli and his colleagues have published research about the potential for brain damage that astronauts on long-term spaceflight through deep space may experience.
 And there are other studies that suggest that long-term spaceflight actually “squeezes” the brain.

-Earlier this year, the results of the NASA Twins Study showed that a year in space created reduced cognitive abilities in astronaut Scott Kelly.
+Earlier this year, the results of the NASA Twins Study showed that a year in space created reduced cognitive abilities in astronaut Sott kelly.

 You must log in to post a comment.